nossie0360/adopt-flaw/README.md

 and the modified version of ADOPT, both of which are shown in the following paper.
 See the paper for more details.
 > Koji Noshiro and Koji Hasebe.
-Flaws of Termination and Optimality in ADOPT-based Algorithms, 32nd International Joint Conference on Artificial Intelligence (IJCAI-23), 8 pages, August 2023. (to appear)
+Flaws of Termination and Optimality in ADOPT-based Algorithms, 32nd International Joint Conference on Artificial Intelligence (IJCAI-23), 8 pages, August 2023.

 ## Prequisities
 * Python 3.9.13 or later